 The world of biology is immensely diverse.
 We are still discovering new species and places every year.
 Nature’s complexity fascinates me, and pushes me to put my efforts into the conservation of nature.

 He will be working together on our new project on wolves and sheep farmers in the Alps and other mountainous regions in Europe.
-Besides this, Nick will work on new upcoming projects connected to WILDArts, Erasmus, Interreg an many more.
+Besides this, Nick will support our team on new upcoming projects connected to WILDArts, Erasmus, Interreg an many more.
 During his first week in Tamsweg he already fell in love with the surrounding mountains and meadows.

 His experiences, dedication and positive energy will make him a perfect wilderness advocate and we are happy to welcome him to our European Wilderness Society team.